gemodriscoll/gemodriscoll/README.md

 ### Hey there!👋

-I'm **Gem**, a UX designer and data storyteller based in Australia.
+I'm **Gem**

 Currently: Master of Computer Science @ QUT | Previously: Psychology grad who switched from studying people to designing for them.

-I like to build interfaces that make sense and find stories hidden in data.
+I like to build things I find cool and find stories hidden in data (but my interests are ever changing).

-My main tech stack is Python, C#, C, C++, Tableau, and PowerBI.
-My favourite tools are Figma, Neovim, Procreate on my iPad, and Notion (way too much Notion).
+My main tech stack is Python, C#, Tableau, and PowerBI.
+Looking into learning more about CLI Tools at the moment.
+My favourite tools at the moment are Figma, Neovim, Procreate on my iPad, and Notion (way too much Notion).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/gemodriscoll/gemodriscoll/output/github-snake-dark.svg">